petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-horizontal-solutions/supplier-portals.md

 Supplier portals bring benefits to internal and external stakeholders:

-* They make organizations **easy to do business with** and attract new suppliers
+* They make organizations **easy to do business with** and attract new suppliers.
-* They allow organizations to automate processes and **reduce the cost to onboard** and **manage** suppliers
+* They allow organizations to automate processes and **reduce the cost to onboard** and **manage** suppliers.
-* Personalized experiences that save suppliers time help to **build strong supplier relationships**
+* Personalized experiences that save suppliers time help **build strong supplier relationships**.
-* Automation and data validation help **improve accuracy of data** and important information
+* Automation and data validation help **improve accuracy of data** and important information.

 ## Key Liferay DXP Capabilities for Supplier Portals

-Many challenges can be solved by implementing a Supplier Portal and not every opportunity is going to try and solve the same sets of challenges.
-However, highlighting the following capabilities showcases Liferay DXP’s ability to be used as a supplier portal:
+Many challenges can be solved by implementing a supplier portal, and not every opportunity can solve the same sets of challenges.
+However, highlighting the following capabilities showcases Liferay DXP’s power as a supplier portal:

 * [Segmentation & Personalization](https://learn.liferay.com/w/dxp/site-building/personalizing-site-experience)
 * [Identity Management & Access Control](https://learn.liferay.com/w/dxp/installation-and-upgrades/securing-liferay)